ZeusLN/zeus/README.md

 [enable Developer mode and USB Debugging](https://developer.android.com/studio/debug/dev-options) , then make sure it is connected to your computer by running `adb devices`
 3. install node dependencies with `npm i`
+    1. if you encounter errors with this step involving conflicting react native dependencies, use the legacy peer dependencies option `npm i --legacy-peer-deps`
 4. open up your Android simulator or connect your phone and run `npx react-native start`
 5. open a new tab and run `npx react-native run-android`